IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 --- abstract

-   This document defines a YANG data model for policy-based network access control, which provides consistent and efficient enforcement of network access control policies based on group identity.
+   This document defines a YANG data model for policy-based network access control, which provides enforcement of network access control policies based on group identity.

    Specifically in scenarios where network access is triggered by user authentication, this document defines a mechanism to ease the maintenance